CS109Group67/lendingclub/EDA.md

 ```

-## 4. Independent Variable Cleaning
+## 4. Independent Feature Cleaning

 We cleaned each independent variable with type converstion, dummy creation and outlier identification.
-Loans that had missing values in more than 15 of the independent variables were dropped while the remaining missing values were imputed with mean imputation or zero imputation.
+Loans that had missing values in more than half of the independent variables were dropped while the remaining missing values were imputed with mean imputation or zero imputation.
 See the appendix for the custom functions that we employed.